How to Grow Cassava to Increase Your Harvest

 You should use organic fertilizer produced by local farmers.
 The cassava root is better as a natural resource, but it is best to use both.

-How to Harvest & Store Cassava tubers
+How to Harvest & Store Cassava Tubers

 Harvesting cassava should be done at the right time.
 This is because the plant will start dying soon after they have been harvested.
 You should harvest your cassavas when they are not flowering anymore and are still green.